-Dan waters - board memberDan is the owner of Decks Unlimited and Deck City in Lincoln.
-Husband of Kim Waters and father of 17 year old Madison.
-He is active at Cross the Line Church, where he likes to help others and make connections.
+Dan waters - treasurerDan is the owner of Decks Unlimited and Deck City in Lincoln.
+Husband of Kim Waters and father of Madison.
+He is active at F Street Neighborhood Church, where he likes to help others and make connections.
 In his free time, Dan enjoys fishing, foraging, hunting, and board sports.
+Dan has always been looking for a non-profit that is based on an individual basis.
+He believes the key to helping people is personal relationship and Atlas does a great job of this.
+There are so many miracle stories of people's lives changing, even if just for a short time.
+We never know how far the ripple effect will go by just helping one person at a time.

 |